Overseas and long haul flights

 When you are going to be stuck on an overseas flight to Europe or somewhere else you need to make sure the clothes you wear on the plane are comfortable.
 Tight jeans or pants – not so comfortable after 8+ hours sitting on a plane.
 They feed you on an overseas flight, but I can’t guarantee how great the food will be, that depends on the airline.
-But you will get fed.
+Nowadays, some of the budget airlines may not feed you, always subject to change.
 And if you get any sort of bloating from the food, those tight jeans just got worse feeling.

 Most overseas flights I’ve been on leave sometime in the afternoon and you arrive at your destination the next morning sometime.
 Where are you leaving from and where are you going, what will the weather be like?
 If you are going from cold to warm, you still need a jacket for the cold region.
 But you want to make sure that you will be comfortable when you arrive at the warm region.
 You need to think about your clothes and what makes the most sense.
 I tend to wear loose jeans (think more trouser cut, or wide leg), a t-shirt, a sweater or jacket and comfy shoes on the plane.
 If I’m going someplace cooler, I’ll carry a polar fleece jacket with me (yes I actually use polar fleece – I’m not real dressy).
 Polar fleece has the advantage of it doesn’t wrinkle and it stuffs in an overhead bin well, and you can use it as a pillow if necessary.

-What about toiletries for your carryon?
+What about toiletries for your carry on?
 Again, think about where you are going, how long you can wear that makeup, and what you will really use.
 If you’re going from warm weather to warm weather, just moisturizer and maybe sunscreen is all you need to wear on the plane – keep makeup to a minimum.
 Airplane air can be very drying, so carrying a small sample size moisturizer can be nice.
 A full face of makeup is not the best thing to wear on a long haul flight.
 Its going to rub off, fade, and need touch up no matter what.
 What do you really need, not what you want, is what you need to think about.
 You can always put lipstick and blush on when you land provided it is in your carry on or purse.
-(There’s a reason celebrities wear huge sunglasses on flights – less makeup required.)
+But do you really want your mascara smudging or smearing down your face while you try to sleep on your flight?
+(Remember those selfies or photos!!
+There’s a reason celebrities wear huge sunglasses on flights – less makeup required.)

 Just a side note about hair.
 I strongly suggest you think about the fact you will be sleeping in whatever hair style you have.
 I’m a big fan of loose braids, pony tails, something easy to freshen up on the other end.
 Rather like your makeup, it is going to get messed up on the plane after 8 or more hours.
 Think of making your style something easy to freshen up at the other end.
 Its better to be comfortable with your hair on the plane then to worry about your hair.
 Suggestions – loose braids then let it down when your land- soft wavy curls, short style that just can be freshened with water and your hands, etc. It doesn’t hurt to keep a comb in your carry on just because.